 Kitchen Considerations: Let’s Clear the Counters

-The Art of Hiding in Plain Sight
+Let’s Clear the Countertops — The Art of Hiding in Plain Sight with Appliance Garages

 A beautiful kitchen isn’t just about finishes — it’s about how your space works for you.
 From morning coffee rituals to late-night baking marathons, thoughtful storage makes every routine feel effortless.
 One of our favorite ways to keep a kitchen both functional and visually calm is with the appliance garage — a clever design feature that stores your everyday gadgets out of sight but always within reach.
+Appliance garages help preserve the clean lines of your kitchen while keeping your most-used tools organized and accessible.

 What Is an Appliance Garage?